chihemek/cors-test-proxy/README.md

 CORS is causing issues because the webserver and backend endpoints are not running on the same port.

-Your backend services aren't configured to understand CORS because it's handled in production by an API gateway.

 While CORS can be disabled in the browser, this may be difficult or infeasible in the CI environment.
 This is where cors-test-proxy comes in.
 It's a reverse proxy for backend APIs that spoofs the required CORS responses (including preflight requests).

 ## Usage